PsyTeachR/ads-v1/docs/02-reports.md

 Name files so that both people and computers can easily find things.
 Here are some important principles:

 -   file and directory names should only contain letters, numbers, dashes, and underscores, with a full stop (`.`) between the file name and <a class='glossary' target='_blank' title='The end part of a file name that tells you what type of file it is (e.g., .R or .Rmd).' href='https://psyteachr.github.io/glossary/e#extension'>extension</a> (that means no spaces!)
--   be consistent with capitalisation (I prefer to never use it to make it easy to remember)
+-   be consistent with capitalisation (set a rule to make it easy to remember, like always use lowercase)
 -   use underscores (`_`) to separate parts of the file name, and dashes (`-`) to separate words in a section
 -   name files with a pattern that alphabetises in a sensible order and makes it easy for you to find the file you're looking for
 -   prefix a filename with an underscore to move it to the top of the list, or prefix all files with numbers to control their order